Hu-Hanyang/crazyswarm_develop/README.md

     controller: 2 # 1: PID, 2: mellinger
     ```

-    Then rerun "Running a Real World Test Script on Crazyflie 2.1 Using Crazyswarm with Vicon system" (Previous section) for test fly.
+    Then rerun "Running a Real World Test Script on Crazyflie 2.1 Using Crazyswarm with Vicon system" (Previous section) for testing fly.

 #### Todo: